-Summary 2018: The City of Goleta is compliant with California Fire Code (2013) Chapter 49 - Requirements for Wildland-Urban Interface Fire Areas, which was adopted by the City Council via Resolution No. 14-19 on April 15, 2014.
-As of 2018, the City has not considered adoption of the International Fire Code Council Urban Interface Code.
+Summary 2019: The City of Goleta is compliant with California Fire Code (2013) Chapter 49 - Requirements for Wildland-Urban Interface Fire Areas, which was adopted by the City Council via Resolution No. 14-19 on April 15, 2014.
+As of the end of 2019, the City has not considered adoption of the International Fire Code Council Urban Interface Code.